Find Trade Colleges

 $11,427 Avg Student Debt

 Degree recipients from Intellitec College - Grand Junction accumulate an average of $11,427 in student debt by the time they complete their degree.
-Those who take out this much in loans have to make a monthly payment of about $71 if they are on a 10-year repayment plan.
-Once they receive their degree, Intellitec College - Grand Junction graduates enter the workforce, making an average salary of $25,354 during the early year of their career.
+If you borrow this amount, expect your monthly student loan payment to be around $71, assuming you are on a 10-year repayment plan.
+During the early years of their career, Intellitec College - Grand Junction graduates make an average of $25,354 annually.
 Around 69% of those degree recipients were women.

 Not only did these schools make the top 29 list, but they also landed in the top 15% of this year’s ranking: